Hearing damage from wind noise is real.

-It also won’t offer full protection in the event of an accident.
+It also won’t offer complete protection in the event of an accident.

 Check it often, please.

-Generally, the strap doesn’t make too much noise – unless after adjustment you’re left with a lot of strap outside the buckle.
+Generally, the strap doesn’t make much noise – unless you’re left with a lot of strap outside the buckle after adjustment.

 Most modern, toothed straps won’t have this issue.